changedown

 When teams collaborate on documents, they are not thinking about the underlying technology cn-6 they just want their edits tracked reliably and attributed correctly.

 The new open-sourceopen sourcecn-22 CriticMarkupcn-23 connector for markdown editors gives teams a bring-your-own-vocabulary approach to change tracking.
-Rather than forcing a proprietary format, the connector maps every insertion, deletion, "cn-25,cn-24substitution highlight"and commentcn-26 to standard CriticMarkup delimiters that any text editor can render.
-This means organizations can integrate change tracking into their existing markdown pipelines without vendor lock-in, using the same files across VS Code, GitHub, static site generators, and documentation build systems that already process plain text ,cn-27natively while maintaining full editorial accountability.
+Rather than forcing a proprietary format, the connector maps every insertion, deletion, substitution,cn-24 "cn-25highlight"and commentcn-26 to standard CriticMarkup delimiters that any text editor can render.
+This means organizations can integrate change tracking into their existing markdown pipelines without vendor lock-in, using the same files across VS Code, GitHub, static site generators, and documentation build systems that already process plain text natively,cn-27 while maintaining full editorial accountability.

-For the more thancn-28 +cn-2910,000 organizations running collaborative document workflows today, this integration delivers a practical path to tracked AI editing.
-Teams in North America, Europe, and the Asia-Pacific regionNorth America, Europe, and the Asia-Pacific regioncn-30 cancn-31 connect theircn-32 existing markdown toolchains to ChangeDown without replacing their current editors or revision control +cn-33systems.
+For the more thancn-28 10,000+cn-29 organizations running collaborative document workflows today, this integration delivers a practical path to tracked AI editing.
+Teams in North America, Europe, and the Asia-Pacific regionNorth America, Europe, and the Asia-Pacific regioncn-30 cancn-31 connect theircn-32 existing markdown toolchains to ChangeDown without replacing their current editors or revision control systems+cn-33.

 Here is how the integration works, where it fits across collaborative editing workflows, and what measurable improvements organizations report from deploying tracked change management.